All Episodes

 So how many guys like Rush do you have to chase out of town before you've got a serious hole in your treasury coffers?

-Uh that's that's uh that's basically how near they can get it.
+That's basically how near they can get it.

-You cannot just get Rush in here, but you could get Rush and Mannheim steamroller performing live in this space.
+You can not just get Rush in here, but you could get Rush and Mannheim Steamroller performing live in this space.

 It is amazing.

-Uh unfortunately we have neither Rush nor Manheim steamroller here today, but just me and um and uh my my three kids will be doing their special fifteen minute version of the little drummer boy coming up this hour, so you don't want to miss that.
+Unfortunately, we have neither Rush nor Mannheim Steamroller here today, but just me and my three kids will be doing their special 15-minute version of The Little Drummer Boy coming up this hour.

-They'll be they're standing in the corner.
+They're standing in the corner.

-These are America's seventeen most bankrupt cities.
+These are America's 17 most bankrupt cities.

-Two of them have Republican mayors, two of them have independence, one city is so bankrupt that it's already in state receivership, and twelve cities have Democratic Party mayors, which means that the Democrats are responsible for 70 point five percent of the most bankrupt cities in the United States of America.
+And 12 cities have Democratic Party mayors, which means that the Democrats are responsible for 70.5% of the most bankrupt cities in the United States of America.

 They have huge shortfalls here.